richierich113/alx-low_level_programming/0x02-functions_nested_loops/README.md

 The 2-print_alphabet_x10.c is a program that prints  the alphabet, in lowercase 10 times, followed by a new line.
 The 3-islower.c is a program that that checks for lowercase character.
 The 4-isalpha.c is a program that checks for alphabetic character.
+The 5-sign.c is a program that prints the sign of a number.